 The Early days of the Preserved Line

-When the North Norfolk Railway, or the M&GN Railway Society – the early history of the various organisations that were involved in the preservation movement is complicated– was negotiating to buy the line from Holt to Sheringham the track had already begun to be lifted.
-This included the track from Holt through Weybourne Station itself, although it remained from Sheringham to within a few hundred yards of the platform at Weyborne.
+When the North Norfolk Railway, or the M&GN Railway Society – the early history of the various organisations that were involved in the preservation movement is complicated– was negotiating to buy the line from Holt to Sheringham the track had already been lifted beyond Weybourne station, although it remained from Sheringham to within a few hundred yards of the platforms at Weyborne.

-The important thing was to get the track relaid through the station.
-The section from Weybourne to Holt could wait, and for many years (or so it seemed at the time) the line ended just through the bridge beyond Weybourne Station.
-I was a school boy, a boarder at Holt at the time, and Weybourne was only a short bike ride away.
-The year must have 1965 once it had been closed by British Railways, and on several Sundays I was able to go over and help to relay the track.
-It wasn’t a hive of activity.
-I could do nothing if I was the only one present, but with one other person we could carry the rails using special pincers.
-British Rail required four or five men to lift a rail, but it is in fact possible with just two.
-It was a bit of a job, and is no longer part of professional permanent way management; Network Rail use trains with welded lengths.
+The most important thing was to get the track relaid through the station.
+The section from Weybourne to Holt could wait, and for many years the line ended just through the road bridge beyond Weybourne Station.
+I was a school boy at the time, a boarder at Holt, and Weybourne was only a short bike ride away.
+The year must have 1965, once the railway had been closed by British Railways, and on many Sundays I was able to go over and help to relay the track.
+It wasn’t a hive of activity in those distant days.
+I could do nothing if I was the only one present – as happened on several occasions – but with one other person we could carry the rails using special pincers, one at each end of a length of track..
+British Rail required four or five men to lift a rail, but it is in fact perfectly possible with just two, and one of them a teenager.
+It was nevertheles a heavy job, and I am sure it is no longer part of the professional permanent way management employed on the line.
+Network Rail use trains with welded lengths of track, and he idea of lifting a sixty foot length of line by hand is something out of the dark ages.
 There were two young men there most weekends, and with me we made short work of carry the rails into position.
 The sleepers also required two people to move them, but they had already been put in place when I arrived on the scene.
 It was all old track being reused, so the chairs were already on the sleepers.
 Once the rails had been lowered in place it merely remained to hammer in the wedges.
 I felt quite an expert platelayer, though this wasn’t true.

 It is all very different now.
 Weybourne houses the maintenance sheds and is a place of great activity, but in those days the whole area was just a wilderness of tussocky grass and the occasional rabbit.
 The booking hall was deserted and the tickets still stood in the rack where they been left when the station closed.
 It was quite deserted and the prospect of trains returning to the station seemed remote.